isene/hp-41_DSTAT.ROM/README.md

 LBL B: >I | Enter the curve index (1-19) from Kolb’s book and get the function and its constants and correlation coefficient displayed.
 This will now be the selected curve type for showing X or Y (LBL D or d)
 LBL C: BF | Calculate the best curve fit and show the formula for that function along with its constants and correlation coefficient.
 This will now be the selected curve type for showing X or Y (LBL D or d)
-LBL D: Y | Calculate Y from the X given in the X register for the selected curve type LBL E: Bs | Show the basic statistical data for the entered data set LBL a: – | Remove last data point entered (like s-) LBL b: .- |
+LBL D: Y | Calculate Y from the X given in the X register for the selected curve type LBL E: BΣ | Show the basic statistical data for the entered data set LBL a: – | Remove last data point entered (like s-) LBL b: .- |
 LBL c: DATA | Goto the “DATA” program (see above)